CTVA

 --Comerford Dancers - performs Irish dances

-558. From Portugal: Maurice Chevalier; The Ames Brothers
+Maurice Chevalier, The Ames Brothers

 --Maurice Chevalier - "This Is My Lucky Day" & "Quai de Bercy"